Automation happens everywhere. Robots build cars, AI analyzes legal documents, and virtual beings become pop stars.

-The main idea behind marketing automation is making things simpler and more efficient.
-68% of marketers use some form of marketing automation to improve their daily work.
+The main idea behind marketing automation is to make things simpler and more efficient.
+About 68% of marketers use some form of marketing automation to improve their daily work.

 You don’t have to personally handle all the repetitive tasks (like sending welcome emails).
 You can set it up once and focus on more important things.